Coral-Protocol/Coral-Interface-Agent/README.md

 You can run in either of the below modes to get your system running.

 - The Executable Model is part of the Coral Protocol Orchestrator which works with [Coral Studio UI](https://github.com/Coral-Protocol/coral-studio).
-- The Dev Mode allows the Coral Server and all agents to be seaprately running on each terminal without UI support.
+- The Dev Mode allows the Coral Server and all agents to be seperately running on each terminal without UI support.

 ### 1. Executable Mode